 A focus group will be held at each participating university to identify areas of concern; the outcomes of which are subsequently collated and revised, then used to determine what shall be discussed at the seminar.
 Examples of issues raised in the first focus group included:

-o What can be done to help stammerers during their introduction (e.g.the first fortnight of their first year)
+o What can be done to help stammerers during their First Year introduction

-o Ways in which awareness of stammering within the university environment can be raised
+o Ways in which awareness of stammering within the university can be raised

 o How the Students' Union of the university in question can become involved

-o How certain aspects of university life could be altered in order to ease the impact, e.g. assessment.
+o How aspects of university could be altered to ease the impact, e.g. assessment.

-o How current university students and/or alumni have overcome/are overcoming this obstacle.
+o How current students and/or alumni have overcome/are overcoming this obstacle.

 The seminar will then be held at the participating university a few months later, in the hope that it will achieve the aims for which STUC strives.